 Their expertise extends beyond treating diseases to ensuring the genital system functions optimally throughout a man’s life.
 Regular visits to an andrologist doctor can prevent minor issues from becoming major problems, making them a key figure in men’s health.

-Why Visiting an Andrologist?
+Why Visit an Andrologist?

 This transition ensures that any developmental issues are caught early, especially since environmental factors, such as pollution, are increasingly linked to hormonal imbalances, reduced fertility, and genital abnormalities.